18F/core-values/pages/vision-mission.md

 * [Shipping](core-values/shipping/)
 * [Autonomy](core-values/autonomy/)

-## “Anti-Values”
+## “Anti-Values” [DRAFT]
-In order to deliver on our mission, it is important to acknowledge the following truths. _(This is very much in draft mode.)_
+In order to deliver on our mission, it is important to acknowledge the following truths.

 **We are not...**
 * interested in projects that simply redesign a website